My name is Jarrod Dyke, and I am a nobody, but that does not make me wrong in what I'm going to say.

 Does it really need to take someone getting the level of Greg Glassman for us to call someone out and say no that’s not alright and I’m not having it?

 I’m not having it anymore, where abusing your partner is given a pass because you WERE a good coach.
 I’m not having it anymore where assaulting women because you’re a ‘name’ and you think you’re untouchable, is given a pass.
-Their knowledge, which is likely just repeat information from somewhere else, is not worth that part you.
+Their knowledge, which is likely just repeat information from somewhere else, is not worth that much.

 Let the asses of the industry work with their likes or folks that have lost their morals, I can’t stand by any more though.
 I can get the information elsewhere without having to let a piece of me eat away.